Voina: Cops Auto-da-fe, or Fucking Prometheus

+On 31 December 2011, Voina broke into a police station in St. Petersburg and set a police car on fire using molotov cocktails.

 Activities of the Moscow faction since 2009

 Cockroach Court

 On 12 July 2010, Yuri Samodurov and Andrei Erofeev, curators of the exhibition "Forbidden Art 2006", were being sentenced in the Tagansky Courthouse, Moscow, on charges of "inciting religious hatred".
 The conservative Orthodox group "People's Synod" had objected to exhibits which depicted Mickey Mouse and Lenin as Jesus Christ.

 Members of Voina entered the court building, intending to release approximately 3500 live Madagascan giant cockroaches.
 It is not clear to what extent they succeeded.
 The process of raising and collecting the roaches is documented, but no photographic evidence from inside the courthouse has been released.
 Activist Yekaterina Samutsevich, among those who planned to infiltrate the court with insects, was later prosecuted in the same courtroom, before being sentenced to probation in the Pussy Riot trial.

 Operation: Kiss Garbage

 In January and February 2011, Voina enacted a series of provocations in Moscow public areas, entitled Operation: Kiss Garbage ("Лобзай мусора", roughly translated as "Kiss a Pig").
 In Russian, the word musor (literally: 'garbage') is derogatory slang for "police officer", similar to the English "pig".
 The action consisted of female activists approaching and kissing policewomen without warning or consent; took place in the subway stations and on the streets.
 It was done as an anticipatory protest of the New Law on Police signed by President Medvedev, which went into effect on 1 March 2011.